Masinissa: Later life

 The tomb of Masinissa above (in El Khroub, Algeria), and the completely restored Libyco-Punic Mausoleum of Dougga (near Téboursouk, Tunisia), which may be a cenotaph for him, below.

 With Roman backing, Masinissa established his own kingdom of Numidia, west of Carthage, with Cirta — present day Constantine — as its capital city.
 All this happened in accordance with Roman interest, as they wanted to give Carthage more problems with its neighbours.
 Masinissa's chief aim was to build a strong and unified state from the semi-nomadic Numidian tribes.
 To that end, he introduced Carthaginian agricultural techniques and forced many Numidians to settle as peasant farmers.
-Masinissa and his sons possessed large estates throughout Numidia, to the extent that Roman authors attributed to him, quite falsely, the sedentarization of the Numidians.
+Masinissa and his sons possessed large estates throughout Numidia, to the extent that Roman authors attributed to him the sedentarization of the Numidians.
 Major towns included Capsa, Thugga (modern Dougga), Bulla Regia and Hippo Regius.

 All through his reign, Masinissa extended his territory, and he was cooperating with Rome when, towards the end of his life, he provoked Carthage to go to war against him.
 The Punic city answered in kind, even though it could not legally declare war due to its treaty with Rome.
 In one occasion, Masinissa had to march to assist one of his sons to fight off an attack of Hispanics, possibly the 153 BC Lusitanian invasion headed by Caucenus, who has been speculated to have been in league with Carthage.
 The city certainly capitalized to sack Masinissa's lands.